open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - **urn:isbn:978-3-16-148410-0**:  A URN as per [5].
 The isbn scheme is used for books.
 - **mailto:info@example.com**: A URI that specifies an email address asociated with an agent
 - **tel:+1-212-555-1212**: A URI that specifies a phone number associated with an agent
-- **https://ovon.myovonagent.com/agent#3456**: A URI using an http address that could be the same as the agent serviceserviceUrl.
+- **https://openfloor.myopenflooragent.com/agent#3456**: A URI using an http address that could be the same as the agent serviceserviceUrl.

 NOTE: This standard is currently agnostic regarding the URI scheme used for an agent.
-Options for standardizing further might include the regisstration of a specific URN namespace identifier, for example 'urn:ovon' [5].
+Options for standardizing further might include the regisstration of a specific URN namespace identifier, for example 'urn:openFloor' [5].
 In the short term Tag URIs [6] represent a pragmatic way to generate a unique idenfifier for an agent.
 In this document we use Tag URIs in all examples.

 ### CHAPTER 1.
 SPECIFICATION